Skip to contents

 Data used to fit the model object.

 Integer.
-Number of bootstrap replicates.
+Number of resampling replicates.
 Default = 50.

-Fraction of the data used in the training set if cross-validation is applied.
+Fraction of the data used in the training sample.
 Must be in (0, 1].
-Default = 1 (use all data).
+Default = 1.

 show_progress